Skip to main content

 Overall program priorities and guidelines

-All funding requests from colleges and universities will be accepted and evaluated as part of an annual, competitive grant process that will be available from April 15 to May 31 each year.
+All funding requests from colleges and universities will be accepted and evaluated as part of an annual, competitive grant process that will be available from April 1 to May 31 each year.

 Additional guidelines:

-• Priority given to existing University Partners.
+• Priority given to existing university partners

 Funding exclusions